MartinEesmaa/SGA40-BMT/README.md

 Communications/Miscs equals WiFi, SIM, Bluetooth, FM Radio, Speaker, Microphone, Flashlight and GPS.
 Always works of all ROMs tested by maintainers/developers/testers.

 Dolby Atmos is included for all almost ROMs for Samsung Galaxy A40, which has built on or SamsungParts.

+Some NFC modules of custom roms for example calyxOS is tested using IsoDep NFCA card to read, but not Mifare Classic.

 Additional codecs for stock ROM: